ritikkalal12/GreenCart/README.md

 This converts your backend into serverless functions.

-4️⃣ Add Environment Variables to Vercel
+4️⃣ Add Environment Variables to Vercel:-

 Go to:
 Vercel Dashboard → Project → Settings → Environment Variables